josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/📚_banned_book_paradox.md

 # 📚 The Banned Book Paradox
 **First created:** 2025-09-19 | **Last updated:** 2025-10-03
-*Why censorship immortalises the very texts it seeks to erase*
+*Why censorship immortalises the very texts it seeks to erase.*

 ---